 a.
 Meetings will begin on time, use time wisely and finish on time, and stay focused on the agenda.

 b.
 Members & guests will come prepared to participate and avoid side conversations.

 c.
 Respect for others in verbal and nonverbal communication will be shown at all times.

 d.
 Disruptions will be avoided by silencing cell phones and taking necessarily calls or conversations out of the room during meetings.

 e.
-If for some reason a member cannot attend a scheduled meeting, notification should be given to the chair or co-chair prior to the meeting.
+If for some reason a member cannot attend a scheduled meeting, notification should be given to the chair or vice-chair prior to the meeting.

 f.
 Meetings may be conducted using the format and language laid out in Robert's Rule of Order, or informally at the discretion the Chair (or designated conductor of the meeting.)

 5. Any person/group may request approval to present a topic to the SCC and be added to the agenda by contacting the chair at least one week prior to the scheduled meeting.
 The SCC may approve and/or invite any person/group to make a presentation on issues pertinent to the role of the SCC.
 The items that are appropriate for discussion by SCC include but are not limited to:

 b.
 School Land Trust plan